Environmental accounts are:

-This year the Oil and Gas Authority has developed a new category of oil and gas reserves, known as “contingent resources”.
+Last year the Oil and Gas Authority developed a new category of oil and gas reserves, known as “contingent resources”.
 Contingent resources are defined as “significant discoveries where development plans are under discussion”.
 In the past these would have been included as “probable reserves”.

-Gas includes gas expected to be available for sale from dry gas fields, gas condensate fields, oil fields associated with gas and a small amount from coal bed methane projects.
+Gas includes gas expected to be available for sale from dry gas fields, gas condensate fields, oil fields associated with gas and a small amount from coal-bed methane projects.
 Shale gas is not included in these estimates.
 These reserves include onshore and offshore discoveries, but not flared gas or gas consumed in production operations.
-Total gas reserves and resources were estimated between 872 billion cubic metres (bcm) and 1,507 bcm in 2015.
-The upper range for total gas reserves and resources had fallen by 5.5% between 2014 and 2015, and the lower range had fallen by 9.1%.Nôl i'r tabl cynnwys
+Total gas reserves and resources were estimated between 589 billion cubic metres (bcm) and 1,050 bcm in 2016.
+Both upper range and lower range for total oil reserves have decreased due to a new reporting method for the years 2013 to 2016.Nôl i'r tabl cynnwys

-Total energy consumption of primary fuels and equivalent was 202.4 million tonnes of oil equivalent (Mtoe) in 2015, which was 0.6% higher than in 2014.
-Fossil fuels remained the dominant source of energy supply.
-Energy consumption from fossil fuels in 2015 was at the lowest level since 1990 at 167.7 Mtoe.
-This represented 82.9% of total energy consumption.
+Total energy consumption of primary fuels and equivalent was 202.4 million tonnes of oil equivalent (Mtoe) in 2016, which was 1.1% lower than in 2015.
+Fossil fuels remained the dominant source of energy supply, although their use continued to fall.
+Energy consumption from fossil fuels in 2016 was at the lowest level since 1990 at 167.1 Mtoe.
+This represented 82.6% of total energy consumption.

 Although fossil fuels are the main source of energy for consumption, other sources (including nuclear, net imports, and renewable and waste sources) are becoming increasingly important.
-Total energy consumption from other sources was 34.7 Mtoe in 2015, which was 15.7% higher than in 2014.
-This is the second largest year-on-year increase across the time series.
-The largest increase occurred between 2008 and 2009, when energy consumption from other sources rose by 17.1%.
+Total energy consumption from other sources was 35.3 Mtoe in 2016, which was 1.4% higher than in 2015.
+Approximately half of this (52.1 %) came from renewable and waste sources3.
+The largest annual increase in this category occurred between 2014 and 2015, when energy consumption from renewable and waste sources rose by 19.9%.